2025 Australia Cup final

-The 2025 Australia Cup Final was a soccer match on 4 October played between NPL Victoria side Heidelberg United and A-League Men side Newcastle Jets to decide the winner of the 2025 Australia Cup.
+The 2025 Australia Cup final was a soccer match on 4 October played between NPL Victoria side Heidelberg United and A-League Men side Newcastle Jets to decide the winner of the 2025 Australia Cup.
 The winner of the final will also qualify for the 2026–27 AFC Champions League Two, provided they meet the AFC’s club licensing requirements.
 On 6 September, it was announced that the game would be played at Lakeside Stadium.

+The 2025 Australia Cup final's crowd of 10,000 is the lowest ever crowd for an Australia Cup final.